10 Reasons to Visit South Tyrol this Year

 Haflinger horses have a very distinctive look: blonde mane and brown coat

-Another pride of South Tyrol are its beautiful horses, Haflinger- Avelignesi, a crossbreed created between a small mountain horse and an Arab stallion.
-Named after the town of Avelengo-Hafling near Merano, these horses were started being bred in the 19th century, and the combination its strength and elegance got the attention of the Austrian-Hungarian Empire who decided to buy all the foals.
-Haflinger were also used during during both wars.
+Another pride of South Tyrol are its beautiful horses, Haflinger-Avelignesi, a crossbreed created between a small mountain horse and an Arab stallion.
+Named after the town of Avelengo-Hafling near Merano, these horses were started being bred in the 19th century, and the combination of its strength and elegance got the attention of the Austrian-Hungarian Empire, who decided to buy all the foals.
+Haflinger were also used during both world wars.
 Their unique look - blonde mane and brown coat - can hardly be missed.

 Brettljause or Marende is the typical traditional South Tyrolean snack

 The intriguing region of South Tyrol, besides having breathtaking nature and all year-round activities, it offers a diverse and unique gastronomical tradition: a mix of Mediterranean and Austrian culinary traditions found nowhere else.
 From spaghetti to Knödeln (bread dumplings), to osso-buco (marrow-bone) and Gröstl (beef cooked in saucepan with potatoes), the choice is endless!
 Even though the region covers an area of only 2872 sq. miles, it scores more Michelin stars than any other regions of Italy.
 And did we mention the 350,000 hectoliters of wine production a year of the most highly awarded wines in the world?
 Gewuerztraminer, Schiava and Lagrein are just some of the local wines.